 You can contact the Education Appeal Service at email@example.com.
 Where possible, please send all appeal forms and supporting information electronically.

 As a result of the Coronavirus pandemic, we have had to make some temporary changes to our school appeals service.

-The Department of Education has recently issued new regulations in relation to education appeals which came into force on 24 April 2020.
+The Department of Education issued new regulations in relation to education appeals which came into force on 24 April 2020.
 The regulations provide for alternative ways in which admission appeals can be heard which do not involve a face to face meeting of the panel, school, appellants and clerk.

 Appealing a decision

 If you're not happy with the response to your application preferences you have the right to appeal the decision(s) and present your case to an Independent Appeal Panel.